ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching_merging.md

 - Branches in a project can be listed with `git branch` and created with `git branch branch_name`
 - The `HEAD` refers to the current position of the project in its commit history
 - The current branch can be changed using `git checkout branch_name`
+- Once a branch is complete the changes made can be integrated into the project using `git merge branch_name`
+- Merging creates a new commit in the target branch incorporating all of the changes made in a branch
+- Conflicts arise when two branches contain incompatible sets of changes and must be resolved before a merge can complete
+- Identify the details of merge conflicts using `git diff` and/or `git status`
+- A merge conflict can be resolved by manual editing followed by `git add [conflicted file]`... and `git commit -m "commit_message"`
 ---

 ## Motivation for branches